impactupgrade/salesforce-java-tools/README.md

 # salesforce-java-tools

-Working with the Salesforce API can be a **pain**.
-Although we're old school and can appreciate some of the benefits of strongly-typed SOAP contracts, it's easy to wind up with a solution that's brittle and not resilient.
+Working with the Salesforce Parnter API and Enterprise API can be a **pain**.
+Although we're old school and appreciate some of the benefits of strongly-typed SOAP contracts, it's easy to wind up with a solution that's brittle and not resilient.

-salesforce-java-tools is the backbone of all our Salesforce integrations within the [Nonprofit Nucleus](https://www.impactupgrade.com/nonprofit-nucleus/) engine.
-In particular, <a href="https://github.com/impactupgrade/salesforce-java-tools/blob/master/src/main/java/com/impactupgrade/integration/sfdc/SFDCPartnerAPIClient.java">SFDCPartnerAPIClient</a> supports all the bells-and-whistles and hardening we require: mapping between Partner API and Enterprise API objects, batched actions, retries, session/connection caching, and DRY helper methods.
+salesforce-java-tools is the backbone of all our deep Salesforce integrations within the [Nonprofit Nucleus](https://www.impactupgrade.com/nonprofit-nucleus/) engine.
+In particular, <a href="https://github.com/impactupgrade/salesforce-java-tools/blob/master/src/main/java/com/impactupgrade/integration/sfdc/SFDCPartnerAPIClient.java">SFDCPartnerAPIClient</a> supports all the bells-and-whistles and hardening we require: mapping between Partner API and Enterprise API objects, batched actions, retries, paging, session/connection caching, and DRY helper methods.

 ## Impact Upgrade